dschuurman/archie-pi/README.md

 Note that you will still need to install content for the ARCHIE Pi, a process described in the section that follows.
 > ***Note:***
 > The `setup.py` script requires a fresh install of the Raspberry Pi OS.
-> If the `setup.py` script fails for some reason you will need to correct the problem and start the installation again
+> If the `setup.py` script fails for some reason you will need to correct the problem and start the installation again.
-> from a fresh installation of Raspberry Pi OS.
-Attempting to run the `setup.py` script a second
+> It is recommended to use a fresh installation of Raspberry Pi OS when running the `setup.py` script.
-> time will result in duplicate configuration modifications which will fail or cause problems.

 ### Installing and Removing Content on the ARCHIE Pi